 and toxic business-political culture.
 In his business life there have been bankruptcies, defaults, people have been ripped off, and there have been many, many lies.
 Through all of this his vile and narcissistic personality traits have been encouraged to develop unchecked.

 7. Trump is not alone, either in the US or globally.
 Within the US he is one of many thousands of rich and powerful people with similar mindsets and instincts, moving around in the same toxic political-business culture – the advanced form of today’s neoliberal capitalism

 8. When the minority (only 27%) of the USA's eligible electorate voted for Trump (whatever else they were thinking) they were choosing between two evils offered to them by the US’s two-party Oligarchy.
-They clearly chose a con artist.
+They clearly chose a con artist - and one who reflects and represents the ugliest things in american culture.
 Both the candidates stood for the interests of the rich, of Wall Street and of corporate power.
 All US Presidents over the past several decades (at least) have shared this loyalty to the rich, so Trump is just the latest – albeit very dangerous - progression of this pattern.
 Most of his policy preferences are the same as or similar to other recent US Presidents, candidates, politicians or elite political groups.
 He is really an outcome or consequence of the bigger problems with the US’s political-business culture and system.